Kimba the White Lion (TV series): Plot

 The series begins in Africa where a group of human hunters begin capturing many of the animals.
 Among these animals are a lion cub named Kimba (Leo in the Japanese version) and his mother Snowene (Eliza in the Japanese version).
 Kimba's father Caesar (Panja in the Japanese version), who is the king of the jungle, is killed trying to save Kimba.
 The ship that captured Kimba and his mother starts to sink and his mother provides Kimba a way to escape and he finds his way back to the jungle.
 Throughout his journey, Kimba returns to his home in the jungle and becomes a leader of the animals like his father and tries to bring peace between humans and animals.
 Some of the ways Kimba does this is by adapting human techniques into the animal kingdom such as farming.

 Characters

-Voice Actors for the Original Japanese Series.
-To see a full list of voice actors for the English dub, see List of Kimba the White Lion characters.
+The characters and their voice actors in the original Japanese dub.
+To see a full list of the English dub voice actors, see List of Kimba the White Lion characters.